1425

 Truce violations

 Claim and counterclaim of truce violations on both sides of the border were a constant theme in Anglo-Scottish relations.
 March Days (meeting days) was an ancient custom, dating back to the thirteenth century.
-English and Scottish representatives met on agreed days, designated well in advance to allow both parties time to reach the usual meeting places at Reddenburn or Haddenstank close to the border.
-They met during periods of truce between England and Scotland to thrash out, and occasionally settle, accusations of truce violations, border raiding, and acts of piracy They were held at irregular intervals and were usually attended by one of the English Wardens of the March.
+English and Scottish representatives met on agreed days, designated well in advance to allow both parties time to reach the usual meeting places at Reddenburn or Haddenstank close to the border during periods of truce between England and Scotland.
+They were held at irregular intervals and were usually attended by one of the English Wardens of the March.
+They thrashed out, and occasionally settled, accusations of truce violations, border raiding, and acts of piracy.

 In June 1425 a delegation of Scottish ecclesiastics received safe conducts to travel through England on their way to visit Pope Martin at Rome (1).
-John Hales, Abbot of Balmerino, stopped off, on King James’s instructions, to complain to the Council of truce violations by the English.
+John Hales, Abbot of Balmerino, stopped off in London on King James’s instructions, to complain to the Council of truce violations.

-In July the Council appointed Thomas Langley, William Alnwick, Lord Cromwell, Lord Scrope, Sir Robert Umfraville, and Sir William Harrington to hold a March Day at Berwick on 15 August (2).
+In July the Council appointed Thomas Langley, Bishop of Durham, William Alnwick, Lord Cromwell, Lord Scrope, Sir William Harrington, and Sir Robert Umfraville, to hold a March Day at Berwick on 15 August (2).

-Sir Robert Umfraville carried a letter from Thomas Langley to be delivered to King James in person, setting out the English position and raising ‘certain other materes touching the conservation of the said trewes.
-Langley complained that Scottish Wardens of the March failed to meet with their counterparts as often as they should, and their deputies had not enforced the terms of the truce (3).
+Umfraville carried a letter from Thomas Langley to King James setting out the English position and raising ‘certain other materes touching the conservation of the said trewes.
+Langley complained that Scottish Wardens of the March failed to meet with their counterparts as often as they should, and their deputies had not enforced the terms of the truce.

 Langley dismissed the Scots’ claim as false.
-He offered written depositions from eight local men that the garrison were acting within their rights, but the Scots had refused to accept their evidence.
-Langley accused the Scots of harassing the soldiers at Berwick and preventing their free access to this land.
-He requested King James to order Scots inhabiting Berwick and Roxburgh to respect English rights.
+He offered written depositions from eight local men that the garrison at Berwick actedg within their rights, but the Scots had refused to accept their evidence.
+Langley accused the Scots of harassing the soldiers at Berwick and preventing their free access to the land.
+He requested King James to order Scots inhabiting Berwick and Roxburgh to respect English rights (3).

-When no agreement could be reached the talks were shelved until the following year when Sir Robert Umfraville was again sent to meet with Scottish commissioners.
+No agreement was reached and the talks were shelved until the following year when Sir Robert Umfraville was again sent to meet with Scottish commissioners.

 See Year 1426 Scotland, Truce violations for Umfraville.